October 10, 2022

 WHAT DO YOU EAT?

 On my way to the albergue, I stopped to take photos of the Parador Hotel, which was a newer hotel built onto the refurbished remains of an old castle tower.
-A shade of cornflower blue was starting to emerge into the sky above the castle, and the sun is doing its level best to provide a bit of bright afternoon warmth.
+A shade of cornflower blue was starting to emerge into the sky above the castle, and the sun was doing its level best to provide a bit of bright afternoon warmth.

 Probably not.
 Even if I had all the time in the world, I truly enjoy ending the day feeling tired.
 I loved the bigger miles and seeing as many things as possible in a day.
 I didn’t see the Camino as a walking holiday, but rather as one more adventure where I pushed myself to see what was physically possible.

-After cleaning up, I headed out to a nearby grocery to get some for tomorrow’s walk and a salad to supplement my leftover pizza for this evening’s dinner.
+As the afternoon wore on, I headed out to a nearby grocery to get some for tomorrow’s walk and a salad to supplement my leftover pizza for this evening’s dinner.
 This albergue had a kitchen, and the majority of the pilgrims decided to stay in for the night and cook dinner.

-No one made a big communal meal, it was just a number of smaller group meals instead.
-Nonetheless, mMy leftover pizza and salad boring by comparison to most of these pilgrims.
+No one made a big communal meal.
+It was just several smaller group meals instead.
+My leftover pizza and salad were boring by comparison to most of these pilgrims.